Monday’s First Warning Forecast: Rain and a threat for severe storms

 Tropical Update

-Tropical Storm Franklin forms in the northwest Caribbean Sea.
-TS Franklin is centered about 265 miles east of Belize City and moving WNW at 13 mph.
-On the forecast track, the center of Franklin will pass well north of Honduras today, then approach the east coast of the Yucatan peninsula by late afternoon.
+Tropical Storm Franklin continues to gradually strengthen.
+TS Franklin is centered about 205 miles east of Belize City and moving WNW at 14 mph.
+On the forecast track, the center of Franklin will be near the east coast of the Yucatan peninsula this evening.
 Franklin is then expected to move across the Yucatan Peninsula tonight and on Tuesday.

-Maximum sustained winds are near 45 mph with higher gusts.
-Strengthening is forecast until the center reaches the eastern coast of the Yucatan peninsula.
-Franklin could be near hurricane strength by the time landfall occurs this evening.
+Maximum sustained winds are near 60 mph with higher gusts.
+Strengthening is forecast until the center reaches the east coast of the Yucatan peninsula, and Franklin could be near hurricane strength by landfall.
+Some weakening is likely while the system moves across the Yucatan Peninsula on Tuesday.

 Hurricane Tracker